ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

 The OS scheduler for platform threads is preemptive.
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
-Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly returns control to the OS scheduler using the _Thread.yield()_ method.
+Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly yields.

 The JVM scheduler for virtual threads is non-preemptive (see "Modern operating systems", 4th edition, by Andrew S. Tanenbaum and Herbert Bos, 2015).
 A virtual thread is suspended only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.
-You should currently only use platform threads for CPU-bound tasks.

 ### Write blocking synchronous code in the thread-per-task style

 Blocking platform threads is costly because it wastes a limited resource.
 Various asynchronous frameworks use tasks as more fine-grained units of concurrency instead of threads.
 These frameworks reuse threads without blocking them and indeed achieve higher application scalability.
-The price to pay for this is a significant increase in the complexity of application development.
+The price for this is a significant increase in development complexity.
 Since much of the Java platform assumes that execution context is contained in a thread, all that context is lost once we decouple tasks from threads.
 Debugging and profiling are difficult in such asynchronous applications, and stack traces no longer provide useful information.

 In contrast, blocking virtual threads is low-cost, and moreover, it is their main design feature.
 While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are actually not blocked.
 This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.
-In addition, virtual threads almost fully support the syntax and semantics of the well-known _Thread_ class.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#write-blocking-synchronous-code-in-the-thread-per-task-style)

 ### Do not pool virtual threads

 Creating a platform thread is a rather time-consuming process because it requires the creation of an OS thread.
-Thread pool executors are designed to reduce this time by reusing threads between task executions.
-They contain a pool of pre-created worker threads to _Runnable_ and _Callable_ tasks are passed through a blocking queue.
+Thread pool executors are designed to reduce this time by reusing threads between executing multiple tasks.
+They contain a pool of pre-created worker threads to which _Runnable_ and _Callable_ tasks are passed through a blocking queue.

 Unlike creating platform threads, creating virtual threads is a fast process.
 Therefore, there is no need to create a pool of virtual threads.
 If the application requires an _ExecutorService_ instance, use a specially designed implementation for virtual threads, which is returned from the static factory method _Executors.newVirtualThreadPerTaskExecutor()_.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
 In addition, this executor itself is lightweight, so you can create and close it at any desired code within the _try-with-resources_ block.